Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 the PIN.
 I thought I may can automate the bruteforcing, but in the end I spent like 5 hours fighting with serveral ubuntu vms, without any success.
 I went back to manual bruteforcing.

-After testing like 30 PINs, I remembered some console have a button combinations to reset the video mode.
-Unfortunately the Wii U doesn't seem to have such feature, but I came across and random Youtube video that showed how to fix a "no image on TV"-issue.
+After testing ~30 PINs, I remembered some console have a button combinations to reset the video mode.
+Unfortunately the Wii U doesn't seem to have such feature, but I came across a random Youtube video that showed how to fix a "no image on TV"-issue.
 Because they already had a gamepad synced, they proposed to try different video output modes until it works.

 This was the moment where I realized, that the Wii U has more possible outputs than HDMI and composite.
 There is also component output.
 There is one problem: I don't have a component cable to test this.
 But what I have is a "AV Multi Out" to HDMI adapter for my Wii and I gave it a shot.
-On my first display I was shown a "invalid hdmi signal" error, but on my slighty more expensive one I finally saw the Wii U menu!
+On the first display I tried it showed a "invalid hdmi signal" error, but on my slighty more expensive one I finally saw the Wii U menu!
 I checked the settings and apparently the console was set to non-hdmi and 576i.
 After setting it to HDMI and 1080p the console worked perfectly!
 6 out of 7!